-Amazingly, we discovered that all the Porges families who lived
+Amazingly, we discovered that all the Porges families living

 in America originated from Austria/Czechoslovakia, like our

 great-grand-father about whom we did not know much.
 It was

 our belief that Porges was an uncommon name, the origin of